RaviKMalhotra/CCSP/Domain 4 - Cloud Applications Security/Domain 4 Important Questions 2.md

 D	is	incorrect	because	the	D	component	of	the	STRIDE	threat	model refers	to	denial	of	service,	not	disclosure.

-### Question # 25 - Many	organizations	will	have	different	environments	for	developmentversus	production,	even	using	different	cloud	providers	or	different systems	between	the	two.
+### [tricky important] Question # 25 - Many	organizations	will	have	different	environments	for	developmentversus	production,	even	using	different	cloud	providers	or	different systems	between	the	two.
 Which	of	the	following	would	be	the	BEST reason	to	have	both	production	systems	and	development	systems	hosted within	the	same	cloud	environment?
 A.	Operating	systems
 B.	VPN	access
 C.	Storage	systems